yugabyte/yugabyte-db/README.md

 The improvements to backward scan performance now allows such queries to be 10X faster out of the box!

-For other new features and improvements, see [Release notes - v2.23](https://docs.yugabyte.com/preview/releases/ybdb-releases/v2.23/)
+> For the full list of features and improvements, see [Release notes - v2.23](https://docs.yugabyte.com/preview/releases/ybdb-releases/v2.23/)

 ## v2024.1 (Stable)